gabriela-freitas/LIBFT/README.md

 # LIBFT
 <b>First project for 42 Lisboa</b>

-<i>"This project is about coding a Clibrary.
+<i>"This project is about coding a C library.
 It will contain a lot of general purpose functions your programs will rely upon."</i>

 This is my first project for 42 Lisboa.
 It will be updated throughout the cursus.